fablabbcn/smartcitizen-api/README.md

 ### Deploying

+First get the config/application.yml env vars from the production machine.

 `bundle exec cap production deploy` < password currently required. *Don't run this without discussing in slack or issues first*.
 We will be automating deployments with CI/Travis so this command will eventually be deprecated.

 `bundle exec cap production deploy:setup_config` < deploy configuration (symlinks to nginx, monit, etc..)